 Château de Paraza

 Languedoc, Minervois,Pays d'Oc,IGP Vin de Pays d'Oc

 Château l'Hospitalet is located on the La Clape nature reserve, an ancient island in Gallo-Roman times.
 The estate has more than 1,000 hectares, 82 of which are planted with vines.
-In the middle of this terroir and garrigue, the vineyard is protected from the vagaries of nature by a cliff.
-Gérard, at the head of fifteen other estates in the South of France, is convinced that he has the right to...Lire plus Learn more
+In the middle of...Lire plus Learn more

 Château l'Hospitalet is located on the La Clape nature reserve, an ancient island in Gallo-Roman times.
 The estate has more than 1,000 hectares, 82 of which are planted with vines.
 In the middle of this terroir and garrigue, the vineyard is protected from the vagaries of nature by a cliff.
 Gérard, who heads fifteen other estates in the South of France, is convinced that sea spray has a real impact on the taste of his wines.
 Since 2013, he has been managing his vineyard according to the specifications imposed by biodynamics.
 White as well as red, Hospitalet's wines are balanced and clearly focused on fruit.
 The Great Red Wine is made from the most beautiful parcels of Syrah, Grenache and Mourvèdre.
 The juices are vinified separately and then blended.
 After spending a year in barrels, the juices are bottled.
 They are bottled according to the lunar calendar as the biodynamic rhythm requires.
 The white wines are the result of a blend of Bourdonlenc, Grenache Blanc and Viognier.
 About 70% of the juices are aged in barrels and the rest in vats.